Ayutthaya Sunset Tour from Bangkok: The Complete Guide to Golden Hour at the Ancient Ruins

 This is Ayutthaya at its most beautiful.
 And almost no one experiences it this way.

-Why Afternoon Light Changes Everything at Ayutthaya
+Why Afternoon Light Changes Everything at the Ayutthaya Historical Park

 Photography and atmosphere at ancient ruins are entirely dependent on light — and the light at Ayutthaya in the afternoon is extraordinary.